 So here are some ways to make weight just one part of your “scorecard” as you are working towards your goals, whether that’s getting abs over 40 or just looking for some more general health and fitness in your life.

-Fat vs Muscle
+Fat vs Muscle – What’s the Difference?

 But, muscle is more dense than fat.
 That means that if you lose a stack of fat, and replace it with muscle, your body composition and dimensions change quite a lot, but your weight might not.
-So you might lose size from your waistline or stomach, but the scales might stay the same.
+So you might lose size from your waistline or stomach, but the scales will stay the same.

 Waist size in inches and chest circumference are two good places to start.
 That’s because men typically hold more fat deposits, known as visceral fat, in their stomach and waist area.
 In comparison, women are more likely to hold visceral fat in their legs and buttocks.
 Men also find it easier to put on muscle in their chest area.

 So, measuring your waist and chest once you start your full body workout plan are good ways to get some additional numbers to track your progress.

-For men, the ideal muscle to fat ratio is somewhere between 14-24%.
-A “normal” range is 18-24% muscle to fat, while to be classed as “fit” the range would be 14-17%.
+For men, the ideal muscle to fat ratio is somewhere between 12-20%.
+A “normal” range is 18-24% muscle to fat, while to be classed as “fit” the range would be 12-17%.

 It doesn’t matter if you are looking to lose weight or build muscle, you should be aware that muscle is extremely beneficial to your body and your overall health:

-- Improves Bone Mass.
+Improves bone mass.
 Muscle works to strengthen the bones it surrounds and supports; making them denser and reducing your risk of injury.
 This is an obvious benefit of muscle.
 If you complete compound exercises you will improve the strength of several muscles at the same time.
 The added benefit of this is an improvement in your core strength and balance.

-- Muscle Strength.
+Muscle strength.
 The stronger your muscles and the more calories they require the harder your body will need to work to maintain its resting level.
 This will result in improvements to your circulation, digestive system and the health of all your organs; reducing the risk of illness.